ONE DAY, THE NEXT - Martine Franck

 Out of print

-Martine Franck (1938-2012) was a Belgian photographer and member of the Magnum Photos agency.
-Her work is essentially based on portraits of writers and artists such as her husband Henri Cartier-Bresson, Albert Cohen and Marc Chagall.
-Published in 1998, "D'un jour, l'autre" (From One Day to the Next) reflects the photographer's many themes, from chaotic worlds to humanitarian reporting.
-Her art reflects a personal style marked by geometry, curves and lines, in search of the beauty of the human soul.
+Martine Franck (1938–2012) was a Belgian photographer and member of the Magnum Photos agency.
+Her work consists primarily of portraits of writers and artists such as her husband Henri Cartier-Bresson, Albert Cohen, and Marc Chagall.
+Published in 1998, "D’un jour, l’autre" showcases the many themes the photographer explored, ranging from chaotic worlds to humanitarian reporting.
+Her art reflects a personal style marked by geometry, curves, and lines, in search of the beauty of the human soul.

 Published by Éditions du Seuil, 1998